ashlynthemitm/VisionBoardWorkshop/README.md

 # Ashlyn's Vision Board

-This project was apart of a Technical Workshop.
+This project was apart of a Technical Workshop with RISE Stars.

 ## How to run the app